Get Started

 2️⃣ Move the nature folder to the /usr/local

 directory.
-If you need to install nature in another directory, manually set the NATURE_ROOT environment variable to point to the nature directory.
+If you need to install nature in another directory, please manually set the NATURE_ROOT environment variable to point to the nature directory.

 /usr/local/nature/